 I found the home methods they suggest interesting: Popcorn popper, Heat gun, and Whirley pop.
 I have used them all, and while they do work, using them inevitably leads to commercially produced consumer coffee roasters that provide more volume, better temp control, smoke suppressors, etc. I wish they would have delved into some of those consumer machines, that also won’t break the bank.
 Or at least whet our appetite for another eBook when you are ready to spend some more money.

 Home Roasting Methods

 They do show two levels of grind (French Press and Filter) as compared to a dime.
-Would have liked to seen Aeropress or some others just for comparison.
+Would have liked to have seen Aeropress or some others just for comparison.
 See the article Coffee Grind Chart for more comparisons of grind sizes.

-While this eBook really focuses on the roasting, with other aspects being secondary, I found the FREE Intelligentsia app, more useful for preparation of coffee, as well as more expansive.
+While this eBook really focuses on roasting, with other aspects being secondary, I found the FREE Intelligentsia app, more useful for the preparation of coffee, as well as more expansive.
 See the article Intelligentsia iPhone App Review for more information on that application.

 And Then What?

 They give some nice reference material for Tasting, Coffee Terms, Troubleshooting, and even a roast chart.